Hot Tips for Your Lady Bits

 Round ligament pain is a common occurrence during pregnancy and can make normal activities a minefield of discomfort.
 Listed below are some round ligament pain stretches to relieve you.
 What Does Round Ligament Pain Feel Like?
 Round ligament pain most often feels like...

 I was ten years old the day I got my first period.
 My mom handed me a maxi-pad and a book about menstrual cycles and said, "Let me know if you have questions."
 And that was it.
-There were no conversations about options for menstrual care, and my menstrual products...
+There were no conversations about options for menstrual care, no period tips, and my...

 Your Guide to Working Out With an Overactive Pelvic Floor